Considering a CGA Program?

 - Can staff or outside consultants provide the ability to evaluate which firm to hire if administration help isneeded?

 There are just some of the many issues to consider when starting a charitable gift annuity program.
 If you are thinking about starting a new program, there is more information that will be of help to you throughout this web site.
-On the web site, you can also become an ACGA sponsor, which will provide you with access to a wealth of resources to assist your organization in establishing an effective well-managed gift annuity program.
+On the web site, you can also become an ACGA member, which will provide you with access to a wealth of resources to assist your organization in establishing an effective well-managed gift annuity program.